Esri/esri-leaflet/README.md

 ### Terms

+If your app is for public, non-revenue generating, non-government, non-commercial use, the free [Essentials Developer Plan](https://developers.arcgis.com/pricing/) is sufficient.
+If you're going to generate revenue or are using the app for government or business purposes, you'll have to purchase a paid [ArcGIS Online Deployment Plan](https://developers.arcgis.com/pricing/credits/) when you're ready to deploy your app to production.

-If you display an ArcGIS Online service in **any** Leaflet application, we require that you:
+If you display an ArcGIS Online service in **any** Leaflet application, we require that you display Esri attribution and recognize data providers.

-1. Sign up for a [free developer account](https://developers.arcgis.com/).
-2. Display Esri attribution and recognize data providers.

 Using this plugin, it couldn't be easier to follow the terms.
-Just select your basemap and the appropriate credits will always be displayed in Leaflet's own [Attribution control](http://leafletjs.com/reference.html#control-attribution) as users pan/zoom automatically.
+Just select your basemap and the appropriate credits will be displayed in Leaflet's own [Attribution control](http://leafletjs.com/reference.html#control-attribution) as users pan/zoom automatically.

 ```js
 L.esri.basemapLayer('Topographic').addTo(map);